Dulma-mora/ML-Project/README.md

 #### Non linearly separable cases

 Now that we trained our algorithm with linear separable data, we can do something with our non-linearly separable cases.
 First we need to change de C value to a smaller number.
 Again, this code need to be modified after understanding which features we are supposed to use!

+> Same thing, we are trying to select the revenue feature.

 ```
 # Let's set the C parameter to smaller values